muratko357/Portfolio/README.md

 _Tools: Python, pandas, matplotlib, seaborn, sklearn, tensorflow_

 Using the UCI Bank Authentication Data Set, I employed a Deep Neural Network Classifier to predict the authenticity of bank notes.
-The dataset includes features such as the variance, skewness, kurtosis, and entropy of Wavelet Transformed images.<br/><br/>
+The dataset includes features such as the variance, skewness, kurtosis, and entropy of Wavelet Transformed images.

 ### **[Uber Data Analysis](https://github.com/muratko357/Uber-data-analysis)**